Quid pro quo

-Quid pro quo ('what for what' in Latin) is a Latin phrase used in English to mean an exchange of goods or services, in which one transfer is contingent upon the other; "a favor for a favor".
-Phrases with similar meanings include: "give and take", "tit for tat", "you scratch my back, and I'll scratch yours", and "one hand washes the other".
-Other languages use other phrases for the same purpose.
+Quid pro quo (Latin: "something for something") is a Latin phrase used in English to mean an exchange of goods or services, in which one transfer is contingent upon the other; "a favor for a favor".
+Phrases with similar meanings include: "give and take", "tit for tat", "you scratch my back, and I'll scratch yours", "this for that," and "one hand washes the other".
+Other languages use do ut des to express a reciprocal exchange, which aligns with the Latin meaning, whereas the widespread use of quid pro quo in English for this concept arose from a "misunderstanding".

 Origins

-The Latin phrase quid pro quo originally implied that something had been substituted, as in this instead of that.
+The Latin phrase quid pro quo originally implied that something had been substituted, meaning "something for something" as in I gave you sugar for salt.
 Early usage by English speakers followed the original Latin meaning, with occurrences in the 1530s where the term referred to substituting one medicine for another, whether unintentionally or fraudulently.
 By the end of the same century, quid pro quo evolved into a more current use to describe equivalent exchanges.

 In 1654, the expression quid pro quo was used to generally refer to something done for personal gain or with the expectation of reciprocity in the text The Reign of King Charles: An History Disposed into Annalls, with a somewhat positive connotation.
 It refers to the covenant with Christ as something "that prove not a nudum pactum, a naked contract, without quid pro quo."
-Believers in Christ have to do their part in return, namely "foresake the devil and all his works".Quid pro quo would go on to be used, by English speakers in legal and diplomatic contexts, as an exchange of equally valued goods or services and continues to be today.
+Believers in Christ have to do their part in return, namely "foresake the devil and all his works".

+Quid pro quo would go on to be used, by English speakers in legal and diplomatic contexts, as an exchange of equally valued goods or services and continues to be today.

-The Latin phrase corresponding to the usage of quid pro quo in English is do ut des (Latin for "I give, so that you may give").
+The Latin phrase corresponding to the English usage of quid pro quo is do ut des (Latin for "I give, so that you may give").
 Other languages continue to use do ut des for this purpose, while quid pro quo (or its equivalent qui pro quo, as widely used in Italian, French, Spanish and Portuguese) still keeps its original meaning of something being unwittingly mistaken, or erroneously told or understood, instead of something else.